 For information on applying to be on staff, please visit Summer Staff Information.

 Camp Ramah in California provides entering high school seniors with an incredible opportunity to grow as leaders.
-Participants in the Mador program serve as madrichim in an edah and as moomchim in a specialty department.
+Participants in the Mador program serve as madrichim (counselors) in an edah (age group) and as moomchim (specialists) in an anaf (specialty department)..
 Through this training program participants gain invaluable skills that can be used in any future professional and volunteer setting.
 Some of these skills are important for leaders regardless of whether their work is Jewish, such as communication, problem solving, teamwork, creativity and public speaking.
-Other skills are specific to leadership in the Jewish community such as Hebrew language, Jewish education, t’fillah and Israel advocacy.
+Other skills are specific to leadership in the Jewish community such as Hebrew language, Jewish education, T’fillah and Israel advocacy.
 The opportunity to both learn and engage in hands-on professional work distinguishes Ramah’s training programs from other camp leadership programs.
 Participation includes a commitment to participate in workshops specially designed to teach the many skills listed above, and to give participants the opportunity to further their own Jewish learning.
-In addition, each participant will be guided by a mentor (yoetzet) who will oversee an ongoing evaluation process aimed at continual self-reflection and improvement.
-Paricipants will also be directly supervised and supported both by a Rosh Edah (unit head), Rosh Anaf (department head), and a head of the training program and your area edah supervisor.
-Within the larger camp, participants are expected to be a positive role model at all times – from ,t’fillah, to meals, to late at night on shmira, and all of the time in between.
-In addition, this program comes with specific job expectations.
+In addition, each participant will be guided by a yoetzet (parent/staff liason) who will oversee an ongoing evaluation process aimed at continual self-reflection and improvement.
+Participants will also be directly supervised and supported both by a Rosh Edah (unit head), Rosh Anaf (department head), and a head of the training program.
+Within the larger camp, participants are expected to be a positive role model at all times – from ,T’fillah, to meals, to late at night on shmira, and all of the time in between.